Using Analytics as your reporting source for Target (A4T) gives you access to Analytics reports for your Target activities.

 - Activity Conversions: Matches the Custom Conversions number in the Target report.

 Target lift and confidence details are also available in Analytics.
-For more information, see Target Lift and Confidence Report Type in the Adobe Analytics product documentation.
+For more information, see Target Lift and Confidence in the Analytics Components Guide .

 If your Target Activities report in Analytics lists "unspecified" instead of listing your activities, an update is required to your provisioned account.
 Please contact Customer Care to resolve this issue.